zkotti/fun-in-lockdown/guide.md

 - Personal journals: Here are some journaling prompts to help your reflection journey:
 	- What are the 3 biggest lessons you've learned over the last year?
 	- Write down 10 things no one knows about you.
-	- Close your eyes and take yourself on your favourite walk.
+	- Close your eyes and take yourself on your favorite walk.
 What do you observe?
 	- What is a resolution you made in January that you have let slip?
 How can you pick it back up?
 	- What gives you hope for the rest of this year?
 Why is 2021 a good one?
-	- What are your 10 favourite things about yourself?
+	- What are your 10 favorite things about yourself?
 	- Look around your room.
 What are you grateful for today in the ordinary?
 - Technology documentations
 - Blog posts